Mingachevir

 The current city was founded in 1948, partly by German prisoners of war captured during World War II.
 Mingechevir is also home to Mingachevir Polytechnic Institute.
 The city forms an administrative division of Azerbaijan.
 The district is located 323 km from the capital Baku and 17 km from the Baku-Tbilisi railway.
-Geographically, the region is located in the center of the republic on both sides of the Kura River.
+Geographically, the region is located in the center of the republic, straddling the Kura River.